AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-rpt-bldr.md

 If all your integrations are connected successfully and you are not in the middle of an update cycle, something else may be amiss.
 Try using the [data discrepancy troubleshooting guides](https://support.magento.com/hc/en-us/sections/360003074492) on our Support site to pinpoint the problem.

+#### Does deleting a SQL report also delete the underlying columns from my Data Warehouse?

+No, you will not lose any columns from your Data Warehouse, regardless of how you built them.

+Columns created using the Data Warehouse Manager will not be affected if you delete a report or query that uses them.

+Columns created using the SQL Report Builder are not saved to your Data Warehouse.

 #### Report Builder vs SQL Report Builder

 The [SQL Report Builder](https://experienceleague-review.corp.adobe.com/docs/commerce-business-intelligence/mbi/analyze/sql/sql-rpt-bldr.html?lang=en) gives you more flexibility when creating and structuring your charts - you can, for example, select what values should show on the X and Y axes.
 For more info on creating charts in the SQL Report Builder, check out our [Creating visualizations from SQL queries](https://experienceleague-review.corp.adobe.com/docs/commerce-business-intelligence/mbi/tutorials/create-visuals-from-sql.html?lang=en) tutorial.